mbraunwart/terraform-azurerm-azure-devops-agents/README.md

 - Azure Container Registry Basic SKU is used by default
 - Windows containers require specific subnet configurations
 - Container groups are limited to the resources specified during creation
+- Azure CLI must be installed and logged in to the Azure account

 ## Usage Example